FlightVin/ModuShell/README.md

     * `$ command1 arguments & command2 arguments`
     * `$ command1 arguments; command2     arguments   ; command3  arguments ...`
     * And so on
+4. To remove all .o and main file run `$ make clean`

-NOTE - currently, doesn't handle &
+NOTE - currently, handles & as ;

 ---